 Musgrave was recognized and arrested at North Platte, Nebraska, on December 25, 1909.
 He was then returned to Roswell, New Mexico, to stand trial for the murder of George Parker.
 In his court appearance, Musgrave was said to look “more like a senator than a cattle rustler” as he shrewdly presented himself as an honest family man with his wife and a new baby in tow.
 In the end, he was acquitted based on self-defense.
 Parker allegedly drew first.
 For his performance, one townsperson remarked, “If I’d been on that jury, I’d’ve give George Musgrave a medal.”
 He was released on June 10, 1910.
 To celebrate the acquittal, Musgrave promptly left town and single-handedly robbed a train on his way to Texas.

 Afterward, George began to use the alias “Robert Stewart” and made his way to South America, where he gained fame as a leading Gringo cattle rustler.

 Ill health finally ended his infamous outlaw career that had spanned two continents and two centuries when he died in Paraguay on August 15, 1947.
 He was 70 years old.
 He was buried in Cementerio de la Recoleta.

 © Kathy Alexander/Legends of America, updated April 2023.

 Nash, Robert; Encyclopedia of Western Lawmen & Outlaws; De Capo Press; New York, NY, 1994.

-Tanner, Karen and John D.; Last of the Old-Time Outlaws: The George West Musgrave Story, University of Oklahoma Press, 2002
+Tanner, Karen, and John D.; Last of the Old-Time Outlaws: The George West Musgrave Story, the University of Oklahoma Press, 2002